 To comment on a standard or upcoming audit, please complete our Stakeholder Review Form.

 From: SCS Global Services

-Re: Notification of AWS Certification of Nestlé Waters North America, Inc.
+Re: Notification of Planned AWS Certification Evaluation of Nestlé Waters North America

-In pursuit of Alliance for Water Stewardship (AWS) certification, Nestlé Waters North America, Inc. (NWNA) will be undergoing an evaluation of its facility located in Sacramento, California (AWS Registration code: AWS-010-INT-CAB-00-01-0004-0018) on 13-14 June 2017.
-The facility currently produces bottled water products under the brand names of Arrowhead Mountain Spring Water and Nestlé Pure Life.
+In pursuit of Alliance for Water Stewardship (AWS) certification, The Global Water Center will be undergoing an evaluation (AWS Registration code: AWS-010-INT-CAB-00-01-0010-0012) on 19-20 March 2018.
+The 98,000 sq. ft. facility currently houses 45 tenant organizations focused on water research and technology.
 The certification evaluation will be conducted by SCS Global Services (SCS), an AWS-accredited Conformity Assessment Body.
 AWS certification evaluates whether the use of water at a particular site is socially equitable, environmentally sustainable, and economically beneficial.

 SCS Global Services (SCS), an AWS-accredited certification body based in Emeryville, California, will conduct this AWS Evaluation.
 Information about SCS can be found at www.scsglobalservices.com.

 Performance shall be evaluated against the AWS International Water Stewardship Standard (Version 1.0; 2014).
 A copy of the standard and more information about AWS is available at: http://www.allianceforwaterstewardship.org/aws-standard-system.html#aws-standard

 SCS welcomes public participation in the form of in-person or written commentary.
 When possible, SCS will arrange to meet with interested parties; ideally, all comments should be submitted before the evaluation commences.
 All submissions should be supported with objective evidence, whenever possible.
 Comments will be kept confidential upon request.
 All input should be directed to:

 Emeryville, CA 94608